tinyx3k/ransomware.live/docs/profiles.md

 ## blackbasta

-_ Description :_
-"Black Basta" is a new ransomware strain discovered during April 2022 - looks in dev since at least early February 2022 - and due to their ability to quickly amass new victims and the style of their negotiations, this is likely not a new operation but rather a rebrand of a previous top-tier ransomware gang that brought along their affiliates.
+>"Black Basta" is a new ransomware strain discovered during April 2022 - looks in dev since at least early February 2022 - and due to their ability to quickly amass new victims and the style of their negotiations, this is likely not a new operation but rather a rebrand of a previous top-tier ransomware gang that brought along their affiliates.

-> fetching this site requires a headless browser

 | title | available | version | last visit | fqdn | screen
 |---|---|---|---|---|---|